opendatacube/odc-tools/libs/stats/README.md

 kp apply -f path-to-job-template
 ```

-When you run stats using jobs, tasks that are tried three times and have failed, will end up in the dead letter queue.
+When you run statistician using jobs, tasks that are tried three times and have failed, will end up in the dead letter queue.
 The user can then find the logs corresponding to these tasks and identify why they failed.
 If the failure is due to resource limits, a rerun will usually pass.
 However, if failure is due to issues such as bad datasets, you need to archive the bad datasets and regenerate your cache file before restarting the job.

 ### Issues